Don't Be Fooled! Learn the Facts!

 Although low in calories, rice cakes are devoid of nutrients.
 They also lack fibre, which makes them a less filling snack.
 This explains why we tend to binge on them.
 And to make matters worse, they are a high glycemic index carbohydrate (GI = 82).
 This means they will spike your insulin, which as we know, promotes fat storage.
 And if you opt for the flavored versions, then you will also be ingesting sugar and sodium, which, if chronically consumed in excess, is linked to obesity, diabetes, high blood pressure and heart disease.
 If you absolutely love them and insist on consuming them, then lessen their impact on your blood sugar levels by slathering 2 of them with 1 to 2 TBSP of all-natural zero-sodium nut butter sprinkled with cinnamon.

-- I prefer to use GG Scandinavian Crispbread or wholegrain rye crispbread in place of rice cakes because they are high in fibre.
+- I prefer to use wholegrain rye crispbread in place of rice cakes because they are high in fibre.
 High-fiber foods take longer to digest and therefore produce a slower rise in blood glucose levels.
-Rye crispbread has a moderate glycemic index (GI) of 63 and GG Scandinavian Crispbread has a low GI.
+Rye crispbread has a moderate glycemic index (GI) of 63.
 Please note that these are not gluten-free.
 I slather my “chocolate peanut butter” (see recipe in #3) onto 2 pieces of crispbread to further slow the release of glucose into my bloodstream.
 You can also elect to use other nut butter options such as cashew butter, all-natural peanut butter, almond butter or pumpkin seed butter.

 Offender #3: REGULAR and FLAVOURED PEANUT BUTTER